ConacBreslin/inginuity/README.md

 ## Testing.
 Bugs identified during development and testing and their solutions are recorded [here](/media/inginuitybugs.png).
 ### Validation
-- HTML source code for each all XX pages page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
+- Because of the issues with trying to vailate code that uses jinja templating the HTML source code for each all XX pages page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
 The results of this can be seen  [here]().
-- CSS code was tested  by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
+- CSS code from the css files in  static and checkout were tested by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
 No error found!' message.
 - JavaScript was checked using [jshint](https://jshint.com/).
 There were no errors and the warnings were checked, corrected where appropriate and otherwise left.
 - Python code was tested repeatedly with [pep8 online validator](http://pep8online.com/) until the validator deemed it 'All right'.
 - Lighthouse Audits.
 The site’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here]().